TheNeuronProject/ef.js/README.md

 ```
 Tree structure
 Lines not started with >#%@.+- are considered as comments
+The escape character of eft is '&', to prevent the conflict with js escapes.
+Except for the change of the character, all the usage should be the same.
 this is a comment
 '>' stands for tag name
 >div